Education Centre

 Is your food 'Complete and Balanced'?

-Big Dog recipes are a Complete and Balanced Diet for healthy growth in puppies and health maintenance in adults.
+Most of our raw dog food recipes are a Complete and Balanced Dietby AAFCO (Association of American Feed Control Officials) standards.
 Our substantiation to support this claim is based on the outcome of a successful feeding trial with Smart Pups Assistance Dogs, our charity of choice.

 Feel free to contact our staff if you had any questions in regards to our diets here at: customercare@bigdogpetfoods.com